EnScale: Temporally-consistent multivariate generative downscaling via proper scoring rules: Methods for evaluation

 \subsection{Contributions to variability in \ourmethod}

-We aim to better understand the variability \ourmethod's samples and present decompositions of its conditional variance $\var(Y|X)$.
+We aim to better understand the variability \ourmethod's samples and present decompositions of its conditional variance $\var(Y|X)$, with $Y$ being the high-resolution RCM data and $X$ the GCM input, as above.
 As discussed (Sec.~\ref{sec:setup:downscaling-generative}), there is a wide range of possible realizations of high-resolution fields given a particular GCM input. \ourmethod allows us to quantify this variability.
 In this section, all variances and expected values refer to those of \ourmethod's samples, assuming already that \ourmethod emulates the true RCM's distributions accurately.
-In addition, $\var$ and $E$ denote quantities for the pooled distribution across multiple GCM-RCM pairs, $\iota$ denotes the index for a GCM-RCM pair, and $\var^\iota$ resp. $E^\iota$ refer to distributions by an individual pair.
+In addition, $\var$ and $E$ denote quantities for the pooled distribution across multiple GCM-RCM pairs, $\iota$ denotes the index for an RCM, quantities with a superscript $\iota$, such as $\var^\iota$ and $E^\iota$, refer to distributions by an individual RCM.